tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-17-slides-for-writing-tech-docs-like-hacker-with-jekyll.md

 categories:
 - jekyll
 keywords: jekyll, technical documentation, tech docs, authoring tools, markdown, markdown authoring tools
-summary: "Here are the slides for my STC Summit 2016 talk on \"Writing tech docs like a hacker presentation\".
+summary: "Here are the slides for my STC Summit 2016 talk on \"Writing tech docs like a hacker with Jekyll \" presentation.
 In this presentation, I introduce the tech comm conference attendees to Jekyll and how it can be used for authoring technical documentation.
-I'll try to demo a few of the tasks I describe during the presentation."
+I'll try to demo a few of the tasks I describe."
 thumb: techdocslikehackerthumb.png
 ---